MelkoCollective/CDL_2020/Project_2_VQE_Molecules/Business_Application.md

 Maybe we may still need to add: 1) one or two sentences explaining potential benefits under each bullet; 2) at least mention relevant references regarding the market growth using keys numbers from publicaly available reports from strategic consulting firms.
 -	Energy sector through generating energy from breaking molecular bonds
 -	Agricultural sector through fertilizers
-- Screening and design of new drugs for medical applications (molecular dynamics simulations)
+- Screening and design of new drugs for medical applications (molecular dynamics simulations)[6]
 -	Material Simulation (electronic structure to find advanced materials)
 -	Battery Optimization
 -	Finance and Portfolio Management to maximize profit/wealth and minimize risk.
 [6]